cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 Meterpreter sessions can be backgrounded using the `background` command, and all sessions can be backgrounded using `CTRL + Z`.
 List sessions using the `sessions` command, and foreground a session using `session -i #`, where `#` is the session number.

-I *think* that Meterpreter is being run directly from memory, and what `migrate` is doing is basically creating a new process using the memory of a different application, hopping to that process, and then shutting down the old process.

-Reasons to migrate the Meterpreter process:

-* For persistence (pick a long-running process)
-* To make sure that the Meterpreter *process* has system privileges
-* To hide (pick a process less likely to be examined)
-* To stabilize the shell (initial exploits often produce somewhat unstable sessions)
-* To move laterally or escalate privileges within a system (if you’re lucky)
-* To gain additional capabilities

-In particular, harvesting credentials from LSASS requires that Meterpreter be living in a process with the same permissions (NT AUTHORITY/SYSTEM) and architecture as LSASS; migrating Meterpreter can help us realize this.
-The print spooler service (`spoolsv.exe`) is often a good choice, as it runs with elevated permissions, has the same architecture as the system itself, and will restart itself automatically.
-You can also use `lsass.exe` directly if you feel like living dangerously.

-Another example is that dumping keystrokes will only work when Meterpreter is attached to a word processor or text editor.

-Note that Meterpreter will happily let you migrate from a privileged to an unprivileged process — which may cause you to loose control of the target system!
-Additionally, migrating Meterpreter will change its current working directory to that of the process it’s attaching to.

 ### Modules

 Potentially useful Metsploit modules to `run` from/besides Meterpreter: